Dichotomy between Deterministic and Probabilistic Models in Countably Additive Effectus Theory: Effectuses and sigma -effectuses

-Now let us describe the `dual' structure of the substates.
-Usually one focuses on the set of states, which forms an (abstract) $M$-convex set; see e.g.~\cite{cho2015introduction,jacobs2015new,basthesis}.
-However, here we focus on the set of substates and axiomatize its structure as ($\sigma$-)weight $M$-modules.
+The usual approach in effectus theory is to focus on the sets of states, which form (abstract) $M$-convex sets; see e.g.~\cite{cho2015introduction,jacobs2015new,basthesis}.
+However, here we focus on the sets of substates and axiomatize their structure as \emph{($\sigma$-)weight $M$-modules}.
 This is not just natural in the setting of effectuses in partial form, but also has the advantage that we can avoid technical problems with convex sets, see Remark~\ref{remark-convex} below.

 \begin{definition} Let $M$ be a ($\sigma$-)effect monoid.
 A \Define{($\sigma$-)weight $M$-module} is a PCM (resp.\ $\sigma$-PAM) $X$ equipped with a ($\sigma$-)biadditive $M$-action $\cdot\colon M\times X\to X$ and a function $\weight{-}\colon X\to M$, called the \Define{weight}, such that \begin{itemize} \item $\weight{-}\colon X\to M$ is ($\sigma$-)additive and preserves the $M$-action, i.e.\ $\weight{rx}=r\weight{x}$; \item $\weight{x} = 0$ implies $x=0$; \item $\weight{x} \perp \weight{y}$ implies $x \perp y$ (resp.\ countable families $(x_j)_{j\in J}$ are summable when $(\,\weight{x_j}\,)_{j\in J}$ is summable). \end{itemize} A function $f\colon X\to Y$ between ($\sigma$-)weight $M$-modules is \Define{weight-preserving} if $\weight{f(x)}=\weight{x}$ for all $x\in X$, and \Define{weight-decreasing} if $\weight{f(x)}\le\weight{x}$ for all $x\in X$.
 We denote by $\WMod[M]$ (resp.\ $\sWMod[M]$) the category of ($\sigma$-)weight $M$-modules and weight-decreasing ($\sigma$-)additive maps that preserves the $M$-action. \end{definition}